 By choosing healthy foods and being active, you can help manage your blood glucose levels and your body weight.
 For example, the management of blood glucose levels for a person with type 1 diabetes requires matching the amount of insulin to the carbohydrate in the foods eaten.
 However, there are different types of insulin and various regimes.
-The dietitians at Hunter Diabetes Centre, Melba and Mel, are on hand to help you make the right food choices whilst still being able to enjoy the food you eat.
+The dietitians at Hunter Diabetes Centre, Mel and Angela, are on hand to help you make the right food choices whilst still being able to enjoy the food you eat.

 Hunter Diabetes Centre also has a proactive research team, dedicated to improving medical treatments through clinical trials.
-Headed by Research Co-Ordinator Louretta, the team runs both diabetes and non-diabetes related studies.
+Headed by Research Co-Ordinator Kate, the team runs both diabetes and non-diabetes related studies.
 The people who volunteer to participate in clinical trials, or studies, play an indispensable role in furthering this field of medicine.

 Frequently Asked Questions

 How do I book an appointment with Hunter Diabetes Centre?